VldKnd/numerical-data-representation/README.md

 ### uv

 I have been using [uv](https://astral.sh/blog/uv) dependecies manager.

-With it you can just run:
+If you are already using it you should just run:
 ```
 uv sync
 ```
-and it should install all of needed dependencies in .venv folder.
+and it will install all of needed dependencies in .venv folder.

 If you dont use it, read on!

 ### Venv